Senegal Plans Trophy Parade After AFCON Title Awarded to Morocco

 Key Facts

-- The Confederation of African Football (CAF) awarded the Africa Cup of Nations championship to Morocco.
+- Senegal's Football Federation criticized the decision to award the Africa Cup of Nations title to Morocco.

-- Senegal’s soccer federation described the decision as an 'unfair administrative robbery.'
+- Senegal described the move as an 'unfair administrative robbery' and is seeking to overturn it.

 What Happened

-Senegal was stripped of the Africa Cup of Nations title by CAF after a walkout in the final, and the title was awarded to Morocco.
-Senegal has appealed this decision to the Court of Arbitration for Sport.
+Senegal was stripped of the Africa Cup of Nations title, which was awarded to Morocco following a walkout by Senegalese players in the final.
+Senegal's Football Federation has condemned the decision and is appealing to the Court of Arbitration for Sport.

 Why It Matters